praxis-live/support/docs/coding.md

 }
 ```

 The above code is based on one of the video base components.
-The above code will
-provide a video input port, an image property (without port) that supports background
+It will provide a video input port, an
-loading of an image file, a numeric scale property with visual slider, and a trigger
+image property (without port) that supports background loading of an image file, a numeric scale property and a
-control with visual button that calls the annotated method.
-Note that none of the fields
+trigger control that calls the annotated method.
+The graph editor in _PraxisLIVE_ will use this information to
+show a node with file browser for image, a slider for the ranged scale, and a button for randomize.

-are initialized by the code - all annotated fields will be automatically set by the environment.
+Note that none of the fields are initialized by the code - all annotated fields will be automatically set by
+the environment, carried over from one code iteration to the next.

-For more information see the [documentation for individual annotations](annotations.md).
+For more information see the [documentation for individual annotations](coding-annotations.md).

 ### Properties and Triggers

-All base component types support the use of the [`@P`](annotations.md#p) and [`@T`](annotations.md#t)
+All base component types support the use of the [`@P`](coding-annotations.md#p) and [`@T`](coding-annotations.md#t)
 annotations to define properties and triggers (actions).

-The core fields types supported by the property annotation are `double`, `int`,
-`String`, `boolean`, as well as `Property` and any `Value` subclass.
-Property
+The core fields types supported by the property annotation are `double`, `int`, `String`, `boolean`, as well
-also supports animation - see the full [Property documentation](properties.md).
+as `Property` and any `Value` subclass.
+Property also supports animation - see the full
-Base types may extend the fields that can be marked with the property annotation
+[Property documentation](coding-properties.md).
+Base types may extend the fields that can be marked
-(eg. video base types support `PImage` fields).
+with the property annotation (eg. video base types support `PImage` fields).

 Values of property fields will normally be saved as part of the project file, unless
-the property is marked with [`@Transient`](annotations-additional.md#transient) or
+the property is marked with [`@Transient`](coding-annotations-extra.md#transient) or
-[`@ReadOnly`](annotations-additional.md#readonly).
+[`@ReadOnly`](coding-annotations-extra.md#readonly).
 The `@Inject` annotation also supports
 properties that are hidden and transient - useful for maintaining state or animation while coding.

 The trigger annotation can be placed on a zero argument method, or on a field of type `boolean`